-Acts of violence on a large scale are becoming almost commonplace in these end times.
+Large scale acts of violence are becoming almost commonplace.
 What is the cause of mass shootings?
 Why do people commit mass shootings?
 Will it ever end?

 April 20, 1999.

 That was the day our world changed forever.

 With only about a month left of the 1998-1999 school year, two disturbed high school students walked into Columbine High School (in Littleton, Colorado) and carried out a massacre on a scale that shocked the world.
 This tragedy is now known simply as Columbine.
 It changed us forever and incited debate and discussion on a wide number of issues—guns, bullying, violent video games, mental health, etc. Those passionate conversations continue today, about 20 years later.

 No matter how many measures have been put in place to try to prevent it and no matter how much we talk about solving this problem—mass shootings continue to happen again and again.